GuhGonk/NYC-Rolling-Sales/README.md

 * Using regression techniques to project future sales trends
 * Find correlation between economic & political events and property sales

+Stretch-Goals:
+* Connecting it to an AI-agent so I can automate myself out of a job

 # Pre-processing:
 ## by_borough, 2003-2010 Files:
     same format